Time According to Western Science

 They can be two cesium atoms, but it would be irrelevant unless somebody looked at the so-called information from the cesium atoms.
 How would you know?

-Until you observe them, they are superimposed.
+Until we observe them, they are superimposed.

-So where’s the information?
+Where’s the information?
 Where’s the information that it’s zero or one?

 It still has not been decided.

-So then is there time?
+Then, is there time?

 It’s also a difficult issue because it’s not possible to unite quantum mechanics and relativity.
-I mean, a moment ago we were criticizing the idea of simultaneity, and right now we have no problem with the simultaneity of two particles collapsing at the same time, no?
+I mean, a moment ago, we were criticizing the idea of simultaneity, and right now we have no problem with the simultaneity of two particles collapsing at the same time, no?
 This problem also arises because there is no theory of quantum gravity.

 What if those particles were traveling at different speeds?
 What makes two particles entangled?